Paul Polman

 Most companies still frame sustainability as a compliance cost.
 Boards hear sustainability commitments from one part of the business while lobbying teams fight the same policies elsewhere.
 The question senior leaders are asking privately is whether purpose-driven business models actually outperform, or whether this is a decade of misallocated capital.

-When boards want to know whether sustainability actually delivers financial returns, Paul Polman is the former Unilever CEO whose decade running the company proved it does, and who now helps executive teams build the commercial case.
+When boards want to know whether sustainability and long-term strategy actually deliver financial returns, Paul Polman is the former Unilever CEO whose decade running the company proved they do, and who now helps executive teams build the commercial case.

 Full Profile